Plant community ecology

-My primary research is in plant community ecology, focused on the diversity and species composition of the riparian zones of small streams in the Upper Hudson watershed (New York State).
+My primary research is in plant community ecology, focused on the diversity and species composition of the riparian zones of small streams.
+My study regions include the Delaware watershed (Pennsylvania) and other waterways of eastern Pennsylvania, as well as the Upper Hudson watershed (New York).
 I integrate field observational studies and greenhouse experimental approaches to understand what factors govern the organization of riparian plant communities and how they differ from nearby upland communities.
 I also use plant functional traits to help explain the composition of riparian plant communities and biological invasions in those communities.

 River corridors may contribute to the spread of introduced species across the broader landscape, and invaders are often very common in riparian zones.
 In my current research, I try to understand why introduced species are successful in these habitats.
-I also plan to expand this work to include other corridors of population expansion (e.g., roadsides) and address introduced species establishment in urban areas.
 In the past, I have also studied the distribution of the introduced plant Japanese knotweed (Fallopia japonica (Houtt.)
 Ronse Decr.) in streams of the upper Hudson watershed and the effects of allochthonous leaf input from this plant on in-stream macroinvertebrate communities.
-As a member of the lab of Jessica Gurevitch, I have also worked on distribution and population biology of the invasive spotted knapweed (Centaurea stoebe) both in urban Long Island and in New York's Adirondack State Park.
+I have also worked on distribution and population biology of the invasive spotted knapweed (Centaurea stoebe) both in urban Long Island and in New York's Adirondack State Park.

 Disturbance is a fundamental concept in ecology, but also an extremely broad one.
 In the context of riparian zones, for instance, the term disturbance could be used both to describe a natural flood event and to describe the complete loss of a flood regime following the construction of a dam upstream.
 My research interests include the role of multiple types of disturbances in structuring riparian plant communities and the synthesis of existing studies of disturbance into a common framework.